 This at a time when successful communications are arguably more critical than ever.
 The old barriers to entry that used to protect the big players, i.e., their scale, are no longer as effective — market leaders are massively under threat from start-ups and disruptors.

-Furthermore, the valuations placed on social networks like LinkedIn and Snapchat show the value and importance of audience data, which is increasingly seen as key for more effective marketing, advertising and selling.
+Furthermore, the valuations placed on social networks like LinkedIn and Snapchat show the value and importance of audience data, which is increasingly seen as key for more effective marketing, advertising, and selling.

-People are hard to please, hard to reach and hard to keep — and it’s creating a big commercial risk for organisations.
+People are hard to please, hard to reach and hard to keep — and it’s creating a big commercial risk for organizations.
 Which is leading to a host of different responses, that are having varying degrees of success…

 The rise of purpose

 The ‘purpose economy’ is gaining a lot of traction right now.
 As companies recognize the growing distrust among their audiences, they are wanting to affirm a positive reason d’être that counters it — something that elevates them in a homogenous market.